-Emergency measures applicable in areas with increased COVID-19 occurrence cannot be shall not be effective indefinitely; SÚKL hereby defines the date of termination of the possibility to apply such emergency measures as 30 June31 August 2020, unless the epidemiological situation becomes more serious and or until-new emergency measures are established.
+Emergency measures applicable in areas with increased COVID-19 occurrence shall not be effective indefinitely; SÚKL hereby defines the date of termination of the possibility to apply such emergency measures as 31 August 2020 or until new emergency measures are established.
 After this date, it will no longer be possible to apply the aforementioned emergency measures.